millicast/millicast-sdk-interactivity/packages/sdk-interactivity/README.md

-This project is an SDK built on top of the [@millicast/sdk](https://github.com/millicast/millicast-sdk) library to provide an easier way to manage bi-directional communications on the [Dolby.io Real-time Streaming (Millicast)](https://dolby.io/) platform.
+This project is an SDK built on top of the [@millicast/sdk](https://github.com/millicast/millicast-sdk) library to provide an easier way to manage bi-directional communications on the [Dolby Millicast](https://dolby.io/) platform.

 ## Getting Started